Ever wondered how each successful person achieves more things with less effort? That’s because they have a system for

 - Independent tasks that are not tied to a project.
 This will make it easy to manage your personal life in parallel with your ongoing projects – on the same platform.
 In fact, we’re actively considering this option inside our team, so stay tuned 😉

 - Tags to specify the context in which you should perform a task (“at home” or “at work”), the tools used (“phone” or “computer”), and so on.
-For now, a workaround would be to add a hashtag followed by its context (e.g. #home, #phone, #family) in the task name, so you can search after it in the universal search bar.
+For now, a workaround would be to add a hashtag followed by its context (e.g., #home, #phone, #family) in the task name so that you can search after it in the universal search bar.

 - Updated mobile app for iOS and Android with access to your tasks ordered by project, due date, and priority.
 [UPDATED] The app is out!
 Download it for iOS and Android.

 Now, over to you

-While the Getting Things Done® method enjoys a large fan base and withstood the test of time (18 years already), I don’t think it’s for everyone.
+While the Getting Things Done® method enjoys a large fan base, standing the test of time (21 years already), I don’t think it’s for everyone.

 For those of you who’re new to it, what do you think about it?
 And more importantly, can you see yourself using it?

-For those of you who’re already using it, what are the biggest challenges you’re currently facing when applying it to your own life?
+What are the biggest challenges you’re currently facing when applying it to your own life for those who’re already using it?